mantejjosan/tutorials/psychologyOfPython/README.md

     return sum([sentence.count(vowel) for vowel in "aeiouAEIOU"])
 ```

-> Exercise: Find the redundancy in the above code for counting vowels in a string.Bonus: Here is the same code in a simpler way:
+> Exercise: Find the redundancy in the above code for counting vowels in a string.

+> Bonus: Here is the same code in a simpler way:

 ```python
 sentence = input("Enter a sentence: ")